EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 Using a Kubernetes secret which contained the deploy key for our repository, we mounted the deploy key within our Task, at runtime added it to the keychain, and `git push`ed.
 Tekton and its ecosystem did not provide tooling to make this any easier.

-There's probably some value in publishing a `git push` task to Tekton Hub.
+There's probably some value in publishing a `git push` task to Tekton Hub, so that other people could use it.

 ```bash
 tkn hub install git-clone